 Research Funding.
 Geography Graduate students have been very successful in obtaining funding for their research projects from various private, state and federal agencies.
-Several funding sources are also available at UCD and UC systemwide.
+Several funding sources are also available at UCD and UC system-wide.
 Further information may be found on our Graduate Studies and Office of Research campus websites.

 Teaching Assistant and Graduate Student Researcher positions afford excellent opportunities to gain experience in areas of intrinsic importance to your graduate education and to receive financial support at the same time.
 Information and application materials for TAships are available from the department in which you wish to teach.
 Contact the faculty directly about the availability of GSR positions.
 A minimum 3.0 cumulative GPA is required to hold an academic appointment.
 GSR and TA appointments at 25% and above provide full remission of in-state fees for the quarter the appointment is held.
 This policy is reviewed for renewal each year.
-Nonresident (NRT) remission is provided as a non-taxable benefit to all eligible Graduate Student Researchers (GSRs) employed by the University of California, Davis.
-You can look at a partial listing of currently available TA, GSR and Reader appointments on the Graduate Studies online listing at: http://gsintra.ucdavis.edu/listappt/.
+Nonresident (NRT) remission is provided to all eligible Graduate Student Researchers (GSRs) employed by the University of California, Davis.